For the 2013 - 2014 academic year, applications, budgets, and applicable materials are due by 5:00PM on each of the following dates:

-All grantees are required to submit a brief narrative report within 30 days of the end of grant period, describing outcomes, successes and lessons learned.
-Images are also encouraged, and may be posted on the OCE website or used in promotional material.
+All grantees are required to submit a brief narrative report and images within 30 days of the end of grant period, describing outcomes, successes and lessons learned.
+Images may be posted on the OCE website or used in promotional material.
 In addition, all grantees may be invited to give a brief (5-10 minute) final presentation on the successes and lessons learned through the project, at a date to be determined by the granting office.

 Do you have a report form that I can use?

 Most funding is disbursed via reimbursements and purchase orders.
 Grantees are responsible for completing and submitting a MICA Expense Reimbursement Form with all receipts numbered and attached, per MICA Policy.
 For more information about obtaining grant funds, please visit Access Your OCE Grant Funds.

 Acknowledgement of Application forms must be signed by the applicant's immediate supervisor (if the applicant is MICA staff) or the applicant's Department Chair (if the applicant is MICA faculty).
 Acknowledgement of Application forms from CAC members must be signed by CAC Program Coordinator, Julie Lin.